-Since our party’s last annual elections in March 2018, the world is facing increasing dangers: the election of Bolsonaro in Brazil and the resurgent far-right across Europe; Trump’s attempted coup in Venezuela; the continuing climate catastrophe and the escalating new Cold War.
-Here in Britain, the political crisis raises the disastrous spectre of a no-deal Brexit as the Tory government continues to wreak havoc on ordinary people’s lives, as well as fundamentally damaging our economy and social fabric.
+Since our party’s last annual elections in March 2019, the world is facing increasing dangers: the resurgent far-right across Europe and internationally, the continuing climate catastrophe and escalating tensions in the Middle East.
+Here in Britain, we face a Tory Brexit with a majority, far-right Tory government which will continue to wreak havoc on ordinary people’s lives, as well as fundamentally damaging our economy and social fabric.

 Yet opposition continues on all fronts, in the US, globally, and across Britain: in defence of the NHS, building the housing campaigns, against war and nuclear weapons, against racism and in support of free movement and workers’ rights.
-The struggle against the far-right is ongoing and Left Unity is pleased to be active in the forthcoming European conference, organised by Transform UK and backed by many organisations from across Europe.
-No Pasaran! confronting the rise of the far-right, is being held in London on Saturday 2nd March.
-Many European delegations are joining us – please do visit the conference website to see all the different events associated with the conference and register too.
+The struggle against the far-right is ongoing and Left Unity was pleased to be central in organising the successful European conference No Pasaran! confronting the rise of the far-right, held in London last March.

 Left Unity continues with its grassroots activism and engagement in these key areas of struggle, a clear voice in support of freedom of movement, against racism and fighting for the rights of all; striving to be an anchor to the left in ongoing political developments.
 Left Unity is a small party but its clear and principled politics and its hard-hitting analysis are crucial in helping to bring the movements and our communities together – both here and across Europe.
 We are now full members of the European Left Party – part of a movement of many hundreds of thousands across the continent.
-In November we joined activists from across the continent at the second European Forum in Bilbao.
-Our input has been welcomed.
+In November we joined activists from across the continent at the third European Forum in Brussels as well as at the European Left’s Triennnial Congress in Spain.

-We thank you for your support for the positions taken by our party and hope you will consider standing for an elected position within Left Unity, to help take our political work forward.
+We thank you for your support for the positions taken by our party and welcome our new members.
+We hope you will consider standing for an elected position within Left Unity, to help take our political work forward.
 The election process is beginning now and will be completed by the end of March.
 We need to elect our national officers and other members of the National Council, as well as the Disputes and Appeals Committees.

 We are writing to ask whether you would be interested in standing for any of these positions or in proposing someone else to do so.